13 November 2020

 You don’t feel alone when you are alone, you feel alone when you feel invisible.
 In fact, you can feel alone even when you’re living with someone else.
 It happens when you become invisible to each other and stop all forms of honest communication.
 Love, even love that lasts a lifetime, is a look.
 It’s about accepting what we see, forcing ourselves to welcome even the things we find tiring – because our brains save energy when we don’t see anything new.
 We tend to lean towards the things we know.
 We resist change when it presents itself.

 Keeping your eyes open is tiring.
 So when others look at us, when they see us, we feel reassured.
 If we feel seen, it’s a confirmation that we exist, and this enriches our perceptions of ourselves.

 The child that died in the Mediterranean ended up that way, while the mother somehow managed to miraculously stay afloat for hours awaiting help.
 They must have been invisible, otherwise we would have all been distraught and never allow such a thing to happen again.
 The child was called Joseph and came from Guinea.

-Lots of people end up that way when they stop looking at themselves in the mirror, afraid that they have “reached their limits”.
+Lots of people end up that way when they stop looking at themselves in the mirror.
+They are afraid that they have “reached their limits”.
 But the world reminds us each day that “life has just one lens: the inevitable sunset, where we live our needs, rather than dreams, wants and the desire to change“.

-The ability to see, the possibility to be seen.
+We need to see and feel seen.
 Today we alternate between feeling semi-invisible with our masks and feeling too visible through our 2D screens.
 This territory hosts life and death, making us feel less alone in both scenarios.
-Because when we allow ourselves to truly see the grey areas in life, we are free to see the symphony of colours that they really have to offer.
+Because when we use honest communication and allow ourselves to truly see the grey areas in life, we are free to see the symphony of colours that they really have to offer.